 Energy Efficient Roofs

-Fortunately, the technology used in roofing materials has come a long way over the past couple decades, and certain types of roof coating are revolutionizing the industry.
-100% Silicone, or solar reflective roof coatings are often referred to as "cool roofs" because simply put, they keep homes much cooler than other types of roofing materials.
-While asphat, concrete, tile and metal absorbs the majority of heat from the sun, many roof coatings reflect most of the suns heat.
-Some types of roof coating are so durable and long lasting, manufacturers stand behind them with a 50 year to lifetime warranty, making them a smart investment guaranteed to last for decades.
+Fortunately, the technology used in roofing materials has come a long way over the past couple of decades, and certain types of roof coating are revolutionizing the industry.
+100% Silicone or solar reflective roof coatings are often referred to as "cool roofs" because simply put, they keep homes much cooler than other types of roofing materials.
+While asphalt, concrete, tile, and metal absorbs the majority of heat from the sun, many roof coatings reflect most of the sun's heat.
+Some types of roof coating are so durable and long-lasting, manufacturers stand behind them with a 50 year to a lifetime warranty, making them a smart investment guaranteed to last for decades.

 What Types Of Roofs Can Be Coated With Cool Roof Coating?